RaffaelSchaefer/EightBall/README.md

 # Eight Ball
-A small eight ball Website
+A small eight ball game made with js